-- Establish arm’s length commercial arrangements between the different entities to reflect their respective functions
+Establish arm's length commercial arrangements between the different entities to reflect their respective function.

-- Ensure the business can continue in the case that one or more of its constituent entities is threatened with insolvency
+Ensure the business can continue in the case that one or more of its constituents entities is threatened with insolvency.

 Minimise the requirements for personal guarantees or advance deposits and ensure that the impact of charges on assets is minimised.